Pain in fish: Brain

 If sensory responses in fish are limited to the spinal cord and hindbrain, they might be considered as simply reflexive.
 However, recordings from the spinal cord, cerebellum, tectum and telencephalon in both trout and goldfish (Carassius auratus) show these all respond to noxious stimuli.
 This indicates a nociceptive pathway from the periphery to the higher CNS of fish.

 Microarray analysis of gene expression shows the brain is active at the molecular level in the forebrain, midbrain and hindbrain of common carp and rainbow trout.
 Several genes involved in mammalian nociception, such as brain-derived neurotrophic factor (BDNF) and the cannabinoid CB1 receptor are regulated in the fish brain after a nociceptive event.

 Somatosensory evoked potentials (SEPs) are weak electric responses in the CNS following stimulation of peripheral sensory nerves.
-These further indicate there is a pathway from the peripheral nociceptors to higher brain regions.
-In goldfish, rainbow trout, Atlantic salmon (Salmo salar) and Atlantic cod (Gadus morhua), it has been demonstrated that putatively non-noxious and noxious stimulation elicit SEPs in different brain regions, including the telencephalon which may mediate the co-ordination of pain information.
+These further indicate there is a pathway from the peripheral nociceptors to higher brain regions. n goldfish, rainbow trout, Atlantic salmon (Salmo salar) and Atlantic cod (Gadus morhua), it has been demonstrated that putatively non-noxious and noxious stimulation elicit SEPs in different brain regions, including the telencephalon, which may mediate the co-ordination of pain information.
 Moreover, multiple functional magnetic resonance imaging (fMRI) studies with several species of fishes have shown that when suffering from putative pain, there is profound activity in the forebrain which is highly reminiscent of that observed in humans and would be taken as evidence of the experience of pain in mammals.

-Therefore, "higher" brain areas are activated at the molecular, physiological, and functional levels in fish experiencing a potentially painful event.
+Therefore, "higher" brain areas are activated at the molecular, physiological and functional levels in fish experiencing a potentially painful event.
 Sneddon stated "This gives much weight to the proposal that fish experience some form of pain rather than a nociceptive event".